unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 **Livenet is not launched yet, please use sandbox.**
 :::

-The <uns/> Command Line Interface is expected to work on recent Linux, MacOS, Windows 10 with WSL installations.
+The <uns/> Command Line Interface is expected to work on recent Linux, MacOS or Windows 10 installations.
-Some users have reported successful installation and use of the <uns/> CLI on "raw" Windows 10 OS.

 ## Download and installation